DDSnarr/First-Project-Playground/README.md

 ```

-See that you get something else back when you go to this URL http://localhost:5000/clyde
+See that you get something else back when you go to this URL http://localhost:5000/clyde.
+Note the `/clyde` on the end of the URL.

 We can kinda make sense of the whole Flask thing.
 You are running a python program on your laptop which when you say "get me the url ending in `/clyde`" it returns a piece of text.